Vietnam.vn - Nền tảng quảng bá Việt Nam

 Li Bai wrote, "Raising a cup to love the bright moon - Facing the shadow makes three people," speaking of the swaying loneliness of human existence in the presence of the moon, oneself, and one's shadow.
 He was intoxicated by the ethereal wine, a lifelong intoxication for him.
 But a woman like my friend, there are tens of thousands in this world like that.
 Who dares say that looking at one's own shadow cast upon a cup of sorrowful wine in the cold attic at midnight, one doesn't have the right to be sad, to live with one's own shadow, to invite oneself, without needing or needing the moon and stars, for they are meaningless?
 Sometimes the shadow guides them through the storms of everyday life to a distant place, sinking into infinity, or struggling to survive the sun and rain day and night, or they love themselves to live.
 My dear, don't get married yet, sometimes not because of me, because too much is too much burden...

 Thinking of that, I stopped abruptly, looking down at the Vu Gia River during the flood season.
 The water was murky, slowly and relentlessly flowing towards the sea.
 There were no ferries crossing the river.
 It was evening.
 From the solitary bamboo grove on the Dai Lan side, a crow darted out, flying towards the mountains, and then, as if by magic, a small boat, like a leaf, leisurely rowed upstream.
 On the boat were a woman and a child.
 I mused that the high tide wouldn't begin until after the Hour of the Tiger tomorrow morning.
-There were two people on the boat, surely mother and child.
-This stretch of the river was wide, not unlike a branch of the Mekong Delta I'd missed for years, a place I hadn't been to for a drink watching the water hyacinths drift by, and the day I'd been at Phu Dinh wharf on Tran Xuan Soan street in District 7, sitting on a boat with Mr. Bay Huong, a merchant from Vinh Long who came to Saigon to sell flowers and fruits.
-Drunk and tipsy, his wife told him to go to bed, and that he should go home too, then she started singing: "The bittern calls when the tide rises, my dear - Business profits and losses, rowing is exhausting..."
+There were two people on the boat, presumably mother and child.
+This stretch of the river was wide, not unlike a branch of the Mekong Delta I'd missed for years, a place I hadn't returned to drink wine and watch the water hyacinths drift by.
+I remembered that day at Phu Dinh wharf on Tran Xuan Soan street in District 7, sitting on a boat with Mr. Bay Huong, a merchant from Vinh Long who came to Saigon to sell flowers and fruits.
+Drunk and tipsy, his wife said, "Go to sleep, my dear," and then she started singing: "The bitterns call when the tide rises, my dear - Buying and selling, profit and loss, rowing is exhausting..."

 Memoirs of Le Trung Viet